ObamaCare Small Business Facts

 • Tax credits are retroactive since 2010 so you can still claim your health insurance tax credit for any year since 2010.

-• Small businesses with more than 100 full-time equivalent employees with average annual wages above $250,000 must provide health coverage to full time employees come 2015.
-This is sometimes called "the employer mandate".
+• Small businesses with more than 100 full-time equivalent employee with average annual wages above $250,000 must provide health coverage to at least 70% of full-time employees starting in 2015 and 95% of full-time employees starting in 2016.

 • Starting 2016 employers with 50-99 full-time equivalent employees will have to insure their full-time workforce as well.

-Starting in 2015 any business who is supposed to insure its full-time workers but does not will have to make a $2,000 shared responsibility payment on their year end federal income taxes.
+Starting in 2015 any business who is supposed to insure its full-time workers but does not will have to make a $2,000 per employee shared responsibility payment on their year end federal income taxes.
 The fee is $3,000 if the employee gets health insurance subsidies through the marketplace.
-Get the details on the employer mandate.

 Businesses making over $250,000 in profit must pay a .9% increase on the current Medicare part A tax.
 The tax is split (.45% each) between the employer and employees making over $200,000 individual ($250,000 family).